nikolayquadrat/lpb-ex-ome-presession/README.md

 ### Usage
 - Exomes are provided in the mounted /tmp/fastq folder
-- Tested in a snakemake container in Intel Ice Lake VM with 6 cores and 96Gb RAM with Ububntu 24.04 LTS Run snakemake container (yes, containers in the snakemake container is a choice).
+- Tested in a snakemake container in Intel Ice Lake VM with 6 cores and 96Gb RAM with Ububntu 24.04 LTS Run snakemake container (yes, containers in the snakemake container is a design choice).
 ```sh
 sudo docker container run --rm --privileged -it \
 -v "${PWD}:/tmp" \